microsoft/sqlworkshops/SQLGroundToCloud/sqlgroundtocloud/02-ModernizingYourDataEstateWithSQLServer2019.md

 Instructor led workshops will review new security capabilities of SQL Server 2019 using the **Module 2.2 New Security Capabilities Section** from the deck <a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/slides/SQL%20Server%202019%20Modern%20Data%20Platform.pptx">SQL Server 2019 Modern Data Platform</a>

-Your instructor will guide to proceed to the Activity below for hands-on exercises for SQL Server 2019 Security.
+Your instructor will guide you to proceed to the Activity below for hands-on exercises for SQL Server 2019 Security.

 If you are using this module self-paced, read and go through all the activities of SQL Server 2019 Security from <a href="https://github.com/microsoft/sqlworkshops/blob/rgward/sql2019lab/02_Security.md">Module 02 SQL Server 2019 Security of the SQL Server 2019 Lab</a> and proceed to Module 2.3 of this workshop SQL Server Mission Critical Availability. **Note**: The SQL Server 2019 lab has Next Steps.
 Do not follow those but read the introduction and come back to the next section of this workshop.